garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/autoscaling.md

 1. Web Applications #infosys303example UBER
 	- [[autoscaling]] ensures that the application can handle peak loads during busy periods while minimizing costs during periods of low activity.
 2. E-commerce sites #infosys303example Amazon
-	 - often experience spikes in traffic during sales events, promotions or holiday seasons
+	 - often experience spikes in traffic during sales events, promotions or holiday seasons.
 	 - [[autoscaling]] facilitates dynamically scaling resources to accommodate increased demand, ensuring that customers can access the website without experiencing slowdowns or outages.
 3. Media streaming platforms #infosys303example Netflix
-	- Varying levels of demand depending on the popularity of content & time of day
+	- Varying levels of demand depending on the popularity of content & time of day.
-	- [[autoscaling]] facilitates scaling their streaming infrastructure up or down in real-time to ensure smooth playback uninterrupted streaming for users
+	- [[autoscaling]] facilitates scaling their streaming infrastructure up or down in real-time to ensure smooth playback uninterrupted streaming for users.
 4. Online Gaming
 	- Must scale their infrastructure to handle unpredictable spikes in player activity, especially during game launches, updates or special events.
 	- [[autoscaling]] ensures that game servers can dynamically adjust their capacity to accommodate player demand & provide a seamless gaming experience.